Lingfield & Dormansland Community Centre

 The IT Room measures 5.2m x 4.06m (17ft.1ins x 13ft.4ins) = 22.1m2 and

 offers the use of 3 computers together a wide range of programmes and the Internet.

 For full details of its computer facilities please see 'IT Room' by clicking here.

 This delightful paved and walled garden was established in 2000 with money from the Lottery Community Fund and planted and furnished by donations from local businesses and residents.
 It is easily accessed from the Llewelyn Palmer Hall and the rear corridor.
 It provides a safe play area for children, a rest in the sun for others and is freely available to all who use the Community Centre.

 Jennings Hall (formally Lingfield Day Centre)

 The Jennings Hall (formally Lingfield Day Centre) is a suite of rooms offering:

 Hiring a room

-Centre Managers Clare Brown and Karil Greenhalgh; they will be delighted to show you the Centre and its facilities, take your bookings, direct you to an appropriate class or group and answer your queries.
-Contact her by 'phone on 01342 833893 or by email at email@example.com or on the contact page, click here.
+The day to day activities of the Community Centre is managed Claire Thomas and assisted by Karil Greenhalgh; they will be delighted to show you round the Centre and its facilities, take your bookings, direct you to an appropriate class or group and answer your queries.
+Contact them by 'phone on 01342 833893 or by email at email@example.com or by the contact page, click here.

 The Parish Office